consensus-shipyard/ipc/docs/running.md

 ## Run processes

-The Fendermint Application and Tendermint Core will run as separate processes.
+The Fendermint Application and CometBFT will run as separate processes.

 ### Run the Application